Turn construction unit: Transition relevance place

 A transition relevance place (TRP) is a point of possible completion (or potential end) of an utterance (hence a TCU) where speaker change is a possible next action.

 Turn allocation

 Each time a turn is over, speakers also have to decide who can talk next, and this is called turn allocation.
-The rules for turn allocation is commonly formulated in the same way as in the original Simplest Systematics paper, with 2 parts where the first consists of 3 elements:
+The rules for turn allocation are commonly formulated in the same way as in the original Simplest Systematics paper, with 2 parts where the first consists of 3 elements: